cvharris/rolo/README.md

 ## TODO

+- [ ] Can upload CSV to Google and it is converted to JSON
 - [ ] Users log in with google, email, or phone number
 - [ ] On login, load all families and all contacts in those families
 - [ ] Security rules prevent adding or editing contacts from families you aren't a part of